Louche | Raucous Live Music Bar in Soho

 We wouldn’t want this place to become too respectable.

-NOTE: Louche is open Monday-Saturday.
+NOTE: Louche is open Monday-Saturday, with 2-4-1 house cocktail happy hours until 8pm on weekdays and 6pm on Saturdays.
 You can find out more, and make a booking at their website right HERE.

 Louche | 5 Greek St, W1D 4DD

-Like drinking to in-person bands?
-Here are some great bars with live music…
+Like drinking with the band?
+Here are some great London bars with live music…

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.